Lavender Uses: Culinary, Home & Care Guide for Makers

 • Hair rinse concepts: use strained lavender tea or hydrosol only in short-use, properly preserved, or single-use formats; water-based formulas require microbial controls.

 Businesses selling topical products should review cosmetic labeling obligations, allergen disclosure expectations, and local regulations before making claims.
-Avoid medical wording such as “treats eczema,” “heals wounds,” or “cures anxiety” unless a product has been evaluated under the applicable drug framework.
-(Read more: Bay Leaves as Pest Repellent: Evidence for Stored Product Insects, Not Gardens)
+Avoid medical wording such as "treats eczema," "heals wounds," or "cures anxiety" unless a product has been evaluated under the applicable drug framework.
+For more on botanicals in the home, read about bay leaves as pest repellent for stored products.

 Lavender prefers full sun, sharp drainage, and moderate fertility.
 Heavy clay, frequent overhead watering, and crowded airflow are common causes of decline.
 For wholesale nurseries and homesteading retailers, lavender plants are strongest as part of a practical education program: pair plants with soil amendments, gravel mulch guidance, pruning instructions, and pollinator signage rather than selling them as fragrance plants only.